wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/active-directory/includes/5-summary.md

-WinAutomation enables users to perform all the essential operations on Active Directory servers through the **Active Directory** Actions.
-Using these Actions, users can create, modify and manage Active Directory users, groups and objects.
+WinAutomation provides users with the ability to perform all essential operations in Active Directory servers through the Active Directory actions.
+With these actions, users can create, modify, and manage Active Directory users, groups, and objects.